JanHerca/urantiapedia/input/markdown/en/Innerface/Vol6/Innerface_vol6_1.md

 Living Faith Acts

 Our society desperately needs an enlarged spiritual vision to give guidance and stability to the new era struggling to be born.
 The Urantia Book has been given to you to provide the spiritual fulcrum to lift our world into a new era of human achievement.
-Our Sovereign speaks to you as to Peter, "If you love me, feed my sheep."
+Our Sovereign speaks to you as to Peter, “If you love me, feed my sheep.”

-# "The Way"
+# “The Way”

 Jesus' Baptismal Decisions.